chsh2/nijiGPen/README.md

 ### General

-- All 2D operators assume that the user is painting in the XZ-plane.
+- All 2D operators assume that the user is painting in either XY, XZ or YZ plane.
 To use them in other planes, one way is to rotate the Grease Pencil object (without applying the rotation).

 ### Offset/Boolean Operators